8 Facts about Mediation as Part of San Diego Probate Court Litigation

 - Mediation is more flexible and less formal than a San Diego probate litigation trial.

 Mediation can also be useful to help resolve disputes surrounding trust administration.
 To learn more about why trust litigation may come about, view our article, Trusts: 8 Reasons for California Probate Court Involvement.
-Further, our free book, Trust and Will Litigation in California, offers more information about the trust litigation process.
-Call an experienced San Diego probate court attorney today for a complimentary consultation.
-Call the Grossman Law Office at (888) 443-6590.
+Call an experienced probate attorney today for a complimentary consultation.
+Call The Grossman Law Office at (888) 443-6590.